How To Clean An Air Mattress

 While the mattress is drying, put the mattress’ storage bag into the washer by itself on warm/hot water temperature with laundry soap.
 Allow the bag to air dry.

-Vacuum, Fold And Store The Air Mattress
+Vacuum, Fold, And Store The Air Mattress

 After it’s dried, vacuum the air mattress thoroughly.

-Deflate the air mattress, making sure all of the air is out.
+1. Deflate the air mattress, making sure all of the air is out.

-Spread the mattress out once again on a cleaned driveway.
+2. Spread the mattress out once again on a cleaned driveway.

-Gently fold it together and roll it up.
+3. Gently fold it together and roll it up.
 Never force it, sit on it, or bunch it up.
 This can result in pinholes and tears.

-Place the air mattress back into the clean storage bag and put it into a closet to keep it fresh and clean for future use!
+4. Place the air mattress back into the clean storage bag and put it into a closet to keep it fresh and clean for future use!

 Fresh And Clean, Ready To Use!

-Now you have a clean, amazing smelling air mattress that’s ready for your incoming out of town guests or an impromptu kids sleepover.
-Remember, if you use it on a camping trip again, clean it real good before storing it.
-Store it in a place that’s free from mildew and musty odors.
-If you do use the mattress often indoors, a routine cleaning every now and then keeps it invitingly smelling good and clean!
+Now you have a clean, amazing-smelling air mattress ready for your incoming out-of-town guests or an impromptu kids’ sleepover.
+Remember, if you use it on a camping trip again, clean it well before storing it.